-His wife's transactions would only be of any relevance to the matter if they provided evidence as to the purpose of the arrangements.
+His wife's transactions would only be of any relevance to the matter if they provided evidence as to Mr H's purpose in making his disposal.
 As Mr H is ignorant of his wife's transactions they do not do so.